ssamu04/Blockchain/README.md

 This is the project assessment submitted for ETH Proof: Beginner EVM Course, which entails creating a token in Solidity.

+### errorhandling.sol

+This is the Module 1 assessment submitted for ETH + AVAX proof, which entails implementing revert, require, and assert functions in Solidity.

 ## Authors

 Jhon Carlo Facto